rackerlabs/otter/api-docs/rst/dev-guide/glossary.rst

 **Scaling Unit**
     Either a server or stack, depending on the launch configuration of a scaling group.
-Added or removed during a scaling event.
+A unit is added or removed during a scaling event.

 **Session persistence**
     A feature of the load balancing service that attempts to force